-a mantel with green plants on it.
+A mantel with a collection of assorted green plants on it.

 Key Takeaways for Making Homemade Natural Fertilizers